DanielUpTop/car-sharing-web-app/project-log.md

 - The Admin can delete accounts for good.
 - The Admin can change the User details when required and make edits, and changes to them.

+### May 2nd, 2024.
+   Rewards Management Implementation & Final fixes
+- Users get a reward system for every booking they make which gives them discounts on their fares as a complimentary success gift for interactive with Car Share.
+- Admin can manage Rewards management by distributing these points on their will if required
+- Overall bug fixes with Rewards Management implementation.
+- Overall bug fixes and code clean-up.

 ## Technical Architecture Overview
 The Car Sharing Web Application follows a modern full-stack architecture: